-The Committee heard evidence and noted that Anglo Leasing & Finance Limited is part of an organized, systematic and fraudulent scheme designed to fleece the government through the socalled special purpose finance vehicles for purported security contracts.
+The Committee heard evidence and noted that Anglo Leasing & Finance Limited is part of an organized, systematic and fraudulent scheme designed to fleece the government through the so-called special purpose finance vehicles for purported security contracts.
 The salient features of these contracts are as follows:-

-All contracts are supply and finance contracts, in which the contractor is purportedly financed external credit through what is called lease finance.
-In reality, it is the government that unwittingly upfront for these projects.
+All contracts are supply and finance contracts, in which the contractor is purportedly financed by external credit through what is called lease finance.
+In reality, it is the government that unwittingly paid upfront for these projects.

-Evidence received indicates that most of the lease finance companies used in these contri considered to be possibly non-existent.
+Evidence received indicates that most of the lease finance companies used in these contracts are considered to be possibly non-existent.

-Security was used as an excuse to procure these contracts using single sourcing, ever projects merely involved the postal services and meteorological department.
+Security was used as an excuse to procure these contracts using single sourcing, even where the projects merely involved the postal services and meteorological department.

-The effect of using non-competitive process in procurement is over-pricing of the possible that a few individuals use different companies as fronts to perpetrate thes with the support of government officials
+The effect of using non-competitive process in procurement is over-pricing of the contracts.
+It is possible that a few individuals use different companies as fronts to perpetrate these possible fraud, with the support of government officials

-Further investigations are likely to reveal that these companies could possi' shareholders or owners/agents
+Further investigations are likely to reveal that these companies could possibly share directors, shareholders or owners/agents